sec-tools/litefuzz/README.md

 # litefuzz

-A multi-platform fuzzer for poking at userland binaries and servers.
+A multi-platform fuzzer for poking at userland binaries, clients and servers.

-It's simple to setup, run and get results.
-See extensive documentation and examples below.
+**Simple setup to start fuzzing on Linux, Mac and Windows**.
+It also comes with extensive documentation and examples below.

 - [litefuzz](#litefuzz)
   - [intro](#intro)